ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 Keep in mind the following behaviors:

+- If the controller is paired with a console, it will show `Paired: Yes`.
 - When you switch from a different controller to a wireless controller that was previous paired, it will reconnect to the same console it is paired with.
 - When you click "Reset Ctrl", it will disconnect and try to reconnect to the console that it was paired with.
 - When you SHIFT + click "Reset Ctrl", not only does it reset, it will clear the pairing state and try to pair with a new console.